oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/bff-security-pattern.md

     * Protected with access_tokes.
 Typically, the resources in this API can only be accessed with a valid access_token.
     * The APIs apply a rule to determine whether a user is authorized to use/see a resource or not.
 In other words: It applies a policy.

-## How to implement it

-Read quickstarts to see how to configure the BFF, the APIs.
-Also refer to the quickstarts for working demos:
+To implement the BFF pattern, refer to the following resources and quickstarts for configuration and working demos:

 - [How to implement a C# BFF with Auth0](/integration-manuals/quickstarts/auth0/quickstart)
 - [How to implement a C# BFF with Azure Active Directory](/integration-manuals/quickstarts/azuread/quickstart)